mike-battaglia/dto-homework/toe/presentation/ch37p.md

----

-**Slide Title:** Hacking the Mind: The Abhidharma's Analysis of Thought-Processes
+# Hacking the Mind: The Abhidharma's Analysis of Thought-Processes

----

 ### **Why Dive into Thought-Processes?**